Centre Picasso de Gósol Gósol

 The Picasso Route

-The Picasso Way
+The Picasso Trail

-This route passes through emblematic points such as Coll dels Fangassos, Cal Susèn, Vall de Saldes, Feners and Espà, totalling 29 km from Guardiola to Gósol.
-When Picasso left Gósol at the end of July, he crossed the Pas dels Gosolans towards Cerdanya, completing a total itinerary of 59 km to Bellver de Cerdanya.
+This trail crosses emblematic places such as Coll dels Fangassos, Cal Susèn, Vall de Saldes, Feners and l'Espà, covering a total of 29 km from Guardiola to Gósol.
+When Picasso left Gósol at the end of July, he crossed the Pas dels Gosolans towards Cerdanya, completing a total route of 59 km to Bellver de Cerdanya.

 Opening hours of the Picasso Centre in Gósol